zhunzhong07/person-re-ranking/README.md

     }

 ================================================================

+## A python version of re-ranking reproduced by Hao Luo is in the "python/" folder.
+Thanks Hao!

 ## The new training/testing protocol for CUHK03

 The new protocol splits the CUHK03 dataset into training set and testing set similar to that of Market-1501, which consist of 767 identities and 700 identities respectively.